Macarius of Egypt: Legacy

-Macarius the Great, one of the Egyptian desert recluses and a disciple of Anthony the Great, is depicted on the right edge of the Triumph of Death fresco in Pisa.
+Macarius the Great, one of the Egyptian desert recluses and a disciple of Anthony the Great, is depicted on the left edge of the Triumph of Death fresco in Pisa.
 A group of leisurely aristocrats and their animals occupy the central part of the fresco.
 These rich young men and women riding horses, surrounded by their decorative hunting dogs have gone on a pleasant journey.
 Suddenly, their path, somewhere deep in the woods, is barred by three open sarcophagi with bodies in different degrees of decomposition.
 Everybody in the scene, including the men, women and even the animals are horrified by this terrible and palpable presence of death.
 The unsupportable stench hits their noses.
 The abhorrent scene dismays them.
 Only Macarius the Great, made wise and powerful by his faith, stands above them all.
 The mystic teaches the youngsters a lesson about life and death by reading from the scroll.
 The Florentine sculptor Benvenuto Cellini was inspired by this depiction of Macarius in his painted portrait.